Color Cell Compression: Performance and image quality

 In spite of its very simple mechanism, the algorithm yields surprisingly good results on photographic images, and it has the advantage of being very fast to decode with limited hardware.
 Although far surpassed in compression ratio by later block-transform coding methods such as JPEG, it has the advantage of very simple decompression and fast random access into the compressed image.

+Variants and related methods

 Apple Video (RPZA) and S3 Texture Compression employ the same principle of encoding 4×4-pixel blocks based on two representative colors.
 They refine CCC by expanding each entry in the luminance bitmap to two bits, where the additional two values represent a weighted average: one-third of one color and two-thirds of the other.
 To work around S3's patent, the Super Simple Texture Compression (S2TC) library was created to encode CCC data in a format compatible with S3TC decoders and to reinterpret S3TC as CCC with minor quality loss.

+In SGI Vizserver, a practical direct-color variant encoded each 4×4 block as a 16-bit mask plus two quantized 16-bit RGB565 colors (5 bits red, 6 bits green, 5 bits blue), for 48 bits per block or 3 bits per pixel, equivalent to a fixed 8:1 compression ratio from 24-bit RGB input.
+Vizserver used this alongside Interpolated Color Cell Compression for remote visualization, with compression rates ranging from 8:1 to 4:1.